tobega/tailspin-v0/TailspinReference.md

 Such-that conditions can also be applied to transforms of the value.
 Note that those transforms must yield a single value for matching.

+Note that a such-that conditions shifts the focus so that `$it` becomes the thing being matched.
+This makes no difference at the top level but matters in nested such-thats.

 ## Streams
 Streams occur when several values are created as the _current value_.
 Streams are processed by repeating each step of the chain by setting __each__ of the stream values as the _current value_ in turn.